 When it comes to the heart, specific procedures require direct access to the heart and the blood vessels surrounding it.

-Several procedures can take place during open-heart surgery.
+Several procedures can take place during the surgery.
 Some of the procedures are listed below:

 - Aneurysm repair